 Yacon is a perennial plant in the Asteraceae family that is mainly cultivated for its sweet flavoured roots.
 Also known as Peruvian ground apple, yacon is mainly grown in the northern and central Andes.
 Yacon has also been introduced in countries like Australia and New Zealand where the climate is mild and the growing season long.
 Today, it is also grown in home gardens in some parts of the United States and the United Kingdom and you may find it at farmers' markets, too.
 Raw yacon has a crunchy texture and it is good peeled, diced and eaten as a snack.
 Peeled and sliced yacon can also be added to salads.

-Yacon root is a rich source of prebiotic inulin which supports bone health, immune function and gut balance, encourages a healthy intestinal environment to benefit probiotic intestinal flora,. promotes normal development of epithelial tissue, supports absorption of calcium and magnesium, stabilises blood sugar levels, supports immune cell function and antibody production in the gut, promotes a healthy pH in the lower gastrointestinal tract, promotes healthy elimination of waste and is an excellent source of fibre.
+Yacon root is a rich source of prebiotic inulin which supports bone health, immune function and gut bacteria balance by encouraging a healthy intestinal environment to benefit probiotic intestinal flora.
+It also promotes normal development of epithelial tissue, supports absorption of calcium and magnesium, stabilises blood sugar levels, supports immune cell function and antibody production in the gut, promotes a healthy pH in the lower gastrointestinal tract, promotes healthy elimination of waste and is an excellent source of fibre.

-Tip: yacon root (or any other asteraceae root) as a salad ingredient, dip the peeled and sliced roots in water that contains a lemon juice or apple cider vinegar.
-Acidulated water helps prevent the light flesh of tuberous root vegetables from discolouring.(Dioscorea alata, jicama)
+As with most light coloured root vegetables, yacon root as a salad ingredient should be peeled, sliced and placed in water that contains lemon juice or apple cider vinegar to prevent the light flesh of the tuber from discolouring.(Dioscorea alata, jicama)